Credit market nerves wear on periphery as U.S. rate rise nears

 Greater preference for safe haven investments has also taken its toll on investment grade corporate debt and even lower-rated sovereign debt.

-Italian IT2YT=TWEB and Spanish ES2YT=TWEB two-year yields rose 1 basis point to 0.15 and 0.12 percent respectively on Tuesday, edging further away from German equivalents which were flat at -0.33 percent.
+Italian and Spanish two-year yields rose 1 basis point to 0.15 and 0.12 percent respectively on Tuesday, edging further away from German equivalents which were flat at -0.33 percent.

 The gap between the peripheral bonds and Europe's benchmark is the widest it has been since July 10.